wai2k/incubator/README.md

 incubator
 =========

-A place for spawning and discussing ideas for sites/apps before diving in and building
+A place for spawning and discussing ideas for sites/apps related to [The Digital Doctor](http://thedigitaldoc.co.uk)'s mission, before diving in and building.

 ## Ok, exciting, what now?